tlevine/ypotf/docs/interacting.rst

 batch deletes from the inbox directory; it would be safe to delete all messages all "Answered" messages, as those are already ignored anyway.

-to delete these messages is with the "Delete" flag;

-and the storage of  only their

-ypotf refrains from conceptually deleting things

-Invalidation of temporary files
+    C: A003 SELECT INBOX
+    C: A004 SEARCH ANSWERED

+It could also be helpful, for large mailing lists, to delete copies of the individual message sends (kind 1).
+Almost all of the information in these messages is in the additional per-batch message (kind 2), and I save the first kind of message only for debugging failed messages.
+It would be safe to delete all messages in Sent that lack a Bcc.

+    C: A003 SELECT Sent
+    C: A004 SEARCH NOT BCC ""